ratatstats/anagrams/README.md

 anagrams
 ========

-I used nerdome for something unnerdy: fashion.
+I used nerdome for something non-nerdy: fashion.
 I’m ashamed, yet proud.
 I will likely be judged for this by nerds and non-nerds alike.

-When I stumbled upon alphabet stackable rings, I felt a need... but what would I spell?
+When I came across alphabet stackable rings, I felt a need... but what would I spell?
 I would want the word in the English dictionary with the most anagrams to get the most bang for my buck.
 Obviously.

-And instead of trusting Yahoo Answers, I’m going to write a script to check for myself.
-Of course.
+And instead of trusting Yahoo Answers, I’m going to write a script to check for myself, of course.

 Here are the solutions:

 Set 1: “carets” “caster” “caters” “crates” “reacts” “recast” “traces” Set 2: “pares” “parse” “pears” “rapes” “reaps” “spare” “spear”

 I picked #2 because of “parse”… despite “rapes”.
 And also because five rings are cheaper than six.
 I wanted the most bang for my buck, remember?

 This project directory contains my code.
 Now, I may be a bit strange, but I’m not a masochist.
 So I used R. This means that true nerds might not appreciate all of the following, as it isn’t going to be incredibly, extraordinarily efficient, but it works.

-First, give thanks for what Ubuntu has provided:
+First, to utilize what Ubuntu has provided:

 grep -P ‘^[a-z]+$’ /usr/share/dict/words > words